How to Improve Your HRV: 10 Science-Backed Methods

 Chronic psychological stress is one of the most persistent HRV suppressors — and it can keep your numbers down for weeks or months, regardless of how well you sleep or train.

-- HRV biofeedback — using real-time heart rate data to guide breathing — is particularly effective, helping users find their personal "resonance frequency"
+- HRV biofeedback — using real-time heart rate data to guide breathing — is the more reliably effective variant, helping users find their personal "resonance frequency"

 You don't need to become a monk.
 Even short, consistent practices work: